A Guide to 100% Mortgages

 It’s easier to fall into negative equity

 If the value of your property decreases, then it could become less than what you owe on the mortgage, creating a situation known as negative equity.
 This becomes a problem if you need to sell your home because you’d be responsible for the shortfall – the difference between the sale price and the outstanding mortgage balance.
-You would need to come up with this money out of pocket to close the sale, which can be a significant financial burden.
+You would need to pay out of pocket to close the sale, which can be a significant financial burden.

 A strain on your family relationships